KimmyN17/WebAppraisal/docs/README.md

 Q: Why am I seeing errors when attempting to create a user for the first time with docker?

 A: You may have to make migrations to the update the database schema.
-Run the command `docker-compose run web python3 manage.py migrate` and then `docker-compose up --build` and try again.
+Run the command `docker-compose run web python manage.py migrate` and then `docker-compose up --build` and try again.

 Q: How do I create my admin account?

-A: Run the command `docker-compose run web python manage.py createsuperuser` and enter your information.
+A: In the Docker desktop app, click the dropdown for the webappraisal container.
+Hover over the "web_appraisal_web_1" and select the second button to the right of it (CLI).
+A command prompt should open up.
+From here, you can run "python manage.py createsuperuser".
+It should then prompt you for the information to make a superuser account.
+You can confirm that it has worked by going to localhost:8000/admin/ and entering in the credentials you created for the superuser.